Sabaki River Delta Hotel

 with tented camp and campground

 The Sabaki River mouth is a renowned estuary just five miles north of Malindi and two hours north of Mombassa on the Kenya coast.
-Just one mile from the river mouth among scattered Giliama farms and lily-covered lakes, rooms look over the river and Indian Ocean.
-Within a miles walk are beaches, dunes, estuary with fisher folk, farmsteads and Sabaki village.
-This beautiful site is well known for birds such as the Malindi Pipit, Madagascar Pratincole and Zanzibar Red Bishop, and is visited by thousands of migrant waders, gulls and terns, and resident waterbirds including flamingoes; it has been designated as an Important Bird Area (IBA)of Kenya, because of it's diversenatural environments which attracts birds and other flora and fauna.
+Just one mile from the river mouth among scattered Giriama farms and lily-covered lakes, four rooms and three tents look over the river and Indian Ocean.
+Within a mile walk are beaches, dunes, estuary with fisherfolk, farmsteads and Sabaki village.
+This beautiful site is well known to birdwatchers for birds such as the Malindi Pipit, Madagascar Pratincole and Zanzibar Red Bishop, and is visited by thousands of migrant waders, gulls and terns, and resident waterbirds including flamingoes and spoonbills, it has been designated as an Important Bird Area (IBA)of Kenya, because of it's diversenatural environments which attracts birds and other flora and fauna.

 The Sabaki River Delta Hotel lies on a hill overlooking ponds, the Sabaki River and estuary, and the Indian Ocean.
 There are two upstairs rooms and two downstairs.
 A small library of African natural history books is available, as are binoculars.
 Meals are taken in covered verandas or on the balcony.

 The Sabaki campsite is located on the same breezy hill just 150 meters from the cottage.
 A grove of cashew trees affords shade, and washing and drinking water are provided in tanks.
-There is a shower, flush toilet, fireplace and cooking grill.
+Showers and toilets are available at the Hotel.
 A guard is always on duty, although the area is very peaceful.

-For US$12.00 per day, travelers receive three traditional meals per day, including fish, ugali, vegetables, fruits, tea or coffee.
+Traditional meals are generally served, including fish, ugali (maize porridge), vegetables, fruits, tea or coffee.
 Beer, soft drinks, and juices are available and special meals and food items can be arranged.

 For reservations contact:

-Drop-ins are welcome and space is usually available at the cottage and always at the campsite.
+Drop-ins are welcome and space is usually available at the Hotel and always at the tented camp.

 Sabaki River Delta Hotel